Bhudev Mukhopadhyay

-Bhudev Mukhopadhyay (1827 – 1894) was a writer and intellectual in 19th century Bengal.
-His works were considered ardent displays of nationalism and philosophy in the period of the Bengal renaissance.
+Bhudev Mukhopadhyay (22 February 1827 – 15 May 1894) was a writer and intellectual in 19th century Bengal.
+His works were considered ardent displays of nationalism and philosophy in the period of the Bengal Renaissance.
 His novel Anguriya Binimoy (1857) was the first historical novel written in Bengal.
+He introduced the idea of Bharat Mata (Mother India), a national personification of India as a mother goddess.

 Early life

-He was born at 37, Haritaki Bagan Lane in North Kolkata on 22 February 1827 to Pandit Biswanath Tarkabhusan, a renowned Sanskrit scholar.
+He was born at Calcutta, Haritaki Bagan Lane in North Kolkata on 22 February 1827 to Pandit Biswanath Tarkabhusan, a renowned Sanskrit scholar.
 His ancestral village was Natibpur (Khanakul) in Hooghly District.
-He was a student of Sanskrit College and Hindu College, studying at the same time as other Bengal renaissance figures such as Michael Madhusudan Dutt.
+He was a student of Sanskrit College and Hindu College, studying at the same time as other Bengal Renaissance figures such as Michael Madhusudan Dutt.
 After completing his education at Hindu College, Bhudev became the headmaster of the Hindu Hitarthi School in 1846.
 He later founded Chandannagar Seminary and taught there.
 In 1848, he joined Calcutta Madrasa (Madrasa 'Aliya) as English teacher.
 In 1856, he was selected for the post of Principal of Hooghly Normal School through a competitive examination for which his former class-mate Michael Madhusudan Dutt was also a candidate.